Pima County DUI Guide

 Critical Deadlines

-- ALR Hearing: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Arizona Department of Transportation (ADOT).
-Failing to request a hearing within this timeframe will result in an automatic suspension of your driver's license.
+- Administrative License Revocation (ALR) Hearing: You have only 15 days from the date of your DUI arrest to request an ALR hearing with the Arizona Department of Motor Vehicles (DMV).
+This hearing is separate from your criminal case and determines whether your driver's license will be suspended.
+Failing to request a hearing within this timeframe results in automatic suspension.

-- Initial Court Appearance: You will receive a notice to appear in court.
-This date is crucial, and failing to appear can result in a warrant being issued for your arrest.
+- Court Appearance Dates: You'll receive a notice of your first court appearance date (Arraignment) at your Initial Appearance or shortly thereafter.
+It is essential to appear in court on this date or have your attorney appear on your behalf.
+Failure to appear can result in a warrant being issued for your arrest.

 DUI Enforcement in Pima County